yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

 terraform apply
 ```
 ## Install CI/CD tools in the Ubuntu instance
-Partition the CI/CD tool in the two ubuntu instance as shown below:
+Partition the CI/CD tool  base on installation in the two ubuntu instance as shown below:
  + **Instance one(Jenkins-Instance):** Jenkins, Maven, SonarQube, and Java.
  + **Instance two(Docker-instance):**  Nexus, and Docker for application deployment.

 Click on each of the CI/CD tools to see the installation instructions:
 - [Jenkins](https://github.com/yunika-giles/Giles-Workspace/blob/main/server_installation/Jenkins-Installation.md#jenkins-standalone-installation)
 - [Apache Maven](https://github.com/yunika-giles/Giles-Workspace/blob/main/server_installation/Maven.md)